 1. HIGH RETURNS Investment brings higher or greater returns to an investor.

-You will see yourself getting a monthly returns of two hundred to five hundred thousand naira.
+You will see yourself getting a monthly return of two hundred to five hundred thousand naira.

-Not only payment of gratuity is difficult, but also the monthly pension payments.
-Most state governors finds it very difficult to pay it religiously, they do that once in three or five months.
+Not only the payment of gratuity is difficult, but also the monthly pension payments.
+Most state governors find it very difficult to pay it religiously, they do that once in three or five months.

 Then the question is, after retirement what’s next?